 In May 2014, the FASB issued ASC Update No. 2014-09, (Topic 606) Revenue from Contracts with Customers.
 This ASU is a comprehensive new revenue recognition model that requires an organization to recognize revenue to depict the transfer of goods or services to a customer at an amount that reflects the consideration it expects to receive in exchange for those goods or services.
 This updated guidance impacts not-for-profit entities that have revenue transactions other than contributions.
 In August 2015, the FASB deferred the effective date of ASC Update No. 2014-09 by one year when it issued ASC Update No. 2015-14, (Topic 606) Revenue from Contracts with Customers.
-In June 2020, the FASB issued an optional deferral of the effective date.
-This standard will be effective for the Organization beginning on July 1, 2020.
+This standard was adopted by the Organization effective July 1, 2020.
+Analysis of various provisions of this standard resulted in no significant changes in the way the Organization recognized revenue, and therefore no changes in the previously issued financial statements were required on a retrospective basis.